All Episodes

 Democrats love the head fake, especially on the environment and on guns, by the way.

-Oh, yeah, no, we love guns, sure.
+Oh yeah, no, we love guns, sure.

-Failures of central planning.
+Central planning, failures of central planning.

-Now actually I want to take you through a little I'm not sure if I'd call this an allegory or a parable or what.
+Now, actually, I want to take you through a little, I'm not sure if I'd call this an allegory or a parable or what.

-I'll think of that in the break.
+I'll think of that in the break, but why central planning fails.

 And then we'll get into the VA, why the efforts to reform the VA, Shinseki's resignation was just a necessary precondition for looking at the problem.